tmdict/tmdict/data/content/fgo-material-ii/vlad-iii/personal-skills.en.md

 The one who has their blood sucked enters a state of living in death, and usually obeys whoever sucked their blood.

-Also, since this counts not as an attack but rather a show of affection, it cannot be defended against even if you were to posses ’a body which rejects all attacks’.
+Also, since this counts not as an attack but rather a show of affection, it cannot be defended against even if you were to posses ‘a body which rejects all attacks’.

 ### Shapeshifting: C